Reading now: Understanding the turning circle: How to choose the right device

 Conclusion: The turning circle as a decisive factor

-The turning circle is an important criterion when selecting work platforms and forklifts.
+The turning radius is an important criterion when selecting aerial work platforms and forklifts.
 A small turning radius enables efficient work in confined spaces and increases work safety.
-When selecting equipment, the turning radius should therefore always be taken into account in relation to the planned location in order to achieve optimal results.
+Therefore, the turning radius should always be considered in relation to the intended location when selecting equipment to achieve optimal results.

 FAQ